maybebot/ruins/README.md

   dir: ".ruins", // directory where files are stored.
 Not recommended to .gitignore it
   eslint: {
-    preferOff: false, // disabled errors will be turned "off" instead of the default "error" },
+    preferOff: false, // disabled errors will be turned "off" instead of the default "error"
+    filenameOnly: boolean; // identify files by filename only, not path.
+Inaccurate, useful only if making big directory changes
+  },
   group: {
     // in the ui, shows these directories, grouping issues in them together